Overview

 After completion of the course, participants should be in a position to:

-1. Explain a variety of security behaviors of individuals
+1. Explain various security behaviors of individuals in a digital landscape

-2. Design policies and interventions that are based on a full understanding of user behavior
+2. Design policies and interventions that are based on a full understanding of technology users’ behavior

 Details